DrupalDoesNotExists/DrupalDoesNotExists/README.md

 - Bash       == Linux scripting
 - Assembly   == OSDev, not using actively
 - Pascal     == When will this be forgotten?
+- Dart       == Dart

 ## Currently working on :clock4:
-- The Darkness == Challenging horror-walker based on sounds nature and physics.
+- The Darkness == Challenging 2D horror-walker based on sounds nature and physics.
 - Wolfram      == Lightweight fully-async actor-based minecraft 1.8.9 PvP server for heavy

 ## Done and archived opensource :heavy_check_mark: